Cessna Citation CJ3

 Disadvantages of a Citation CJ3 as a rental aircraft:

 • Slightly slower than alternative jets: Compared to other light jets, the CJ3 is at a disadvantage in terms of speed.
 However, especially for shorter flights, this disadvantage does not matter.
-This still makes the jet a good choice for short and medium-haul flights at home and abroad.
+This still makes the jet a good choice for short- and medium-haul flights at home and abroad.

-• Complicated cockpit entry: The entry and exit to the cockpit of the Citation CJ3 jet is described by some pilots as complicated.
+• Complicated cockpit entry: The entry to and exit from the cockpit of the Citation CJ3 jet is described by some pilots as complicated.
 According to the Aircraft Owners & Pilots Association (AOPA), the problem is due to the suboptimal placement of consoles and cockpit ergonomics that need improvement.
 In the successor model CJ3+, Cessna has optimised the pilot entry.

 The following three jet models are possible alternatives to chartering a CJ3: